codin-eric/synthetic-data-generators/daily_data_change_etl/README.md

 The challenge is to keep your **data warehouse** up to date while handling these ongoing historical changes.

 ---
+## Extra arguments

+- `--records-per-day`
+  By default, the generator creates **100 records per day**.
+Use this argument to specify a different number.

+- `--simulate-historic-changes`
+  By default, historical records are modified in every run.
+  Use this flag to **disable historical changes** (e.g., when generating a clean bulk history).

 ## Potential Exercises